 Local Knowledge

 Experienced local pilots understand patterns that don’t appear in formal products.
 They know which canyons develop fog first, where afternoon turbulence is worst, and how long typical weather patterns last.
-Building relationships with pilots who fly your intended area regularly provides invaluable insight.
+Building relationships with pilots who fly your intended area regularly provides invaluable insight that no app or briefing service can replicate.

 Practical Decision Making

 Establishing personal minimums specific to mountain flying provides decision framework before launch.
 Consider factors including ceiling heights above terrain, visibility, wind speeds at ridge level, temperature and density altitude effects, and convective potential.
-If any factor exceeds personal limits, postpone the flight.
+If any factor exceeds personal limits, postpone the flight — and write down those limits before you’re in the planning phase so emotion doesn’t edit them.

 Leave a Reply